 I still don't sleep, not the way normal people do.
 I prize the dark hours by myself; it's then that the memories are best and worst.
 I don't drink alone; I enjoy this whiskey with ghosts.
 The alcohol gives the ugly past a nostalgic, sepia tone.
 With the right medication, it was not so long ago that I was young and strong and full of purpose, that every day had meaning and consequence, that stakes were high, that I demanded the best of myself just as surely as I needed the utmost from the savage young men beside me.

-Sometimes, there's a thin line between cherishing life you have and missing what's gone forever.
-Junior Seau's death is a terrible, tragic loss; I can only hope that someone compares him to a soldier.
+Sometimes, there's a thin line between cherishing the life you have and missing what's gone forever.
+Junior Seau's death is a terrible, tragic loss.
+I can only hope that someone compares him to a soldier.